andreasbm/router-slot/README.md

   // An event triggered when navigation fails due to an unexpected error.
   NavigationError = "navigationerror",

+  // An event triggered when navigation successfully completes.
+  NavigationSuccess = "navigationsuccess",

-  // An event triggered when navigation ends successfully.
+  // An event triggered when navigation ends.
   NavigationEnd = "navigationend"
 }
 ```